3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 - Synchronising with various services, including Joplin Cloud, Dropbox, OneDrive, Next cloud...
 - Take screenshots and save web pages as note with a Web Clipper browser extension.
 - Customise the app with your own scripts and plugins using the Extension API.
+- *You love the Ohmine Dark Theme*  :sunglasses::heart:

 Visit [Joplin Homepage](https://joplinapp.org/) to know more.